 What Is Guatemalan Food?

-With a strong influence from Mexico, Guatemalan cuisine tends to use more tomatillos and achiote than other Latin American countries.
+With a similarity to neighbouring food in Mexico, Guatemalan cuisine tends to use more tomatillos and achiote than other Latin American countries.

 The Mayan influence also brings a lot of tomato, onion, sour orange (aka Seville orange) along with corn, chiles and beans.